2020 Washington Nationals season: Spring training

 The Nationals held spring training at their facility at FITTEAM Ballpark of the Palm Beaches in West Palm Beach, Florida, which they share with the Houston Astros.
 It was their fourth year at the facility.

 On February 12, the Nationals announced they had invited the following players on minor league contracts to participate in major league spring training: left-handed pitchers Fernando Abad and Sam Freeman; right-handed pitchers Dakota Bacus, Bryan Bonnell, Wil Crowe, Paolo Espino, Jhonatan Germán, Javy Guerra, David Hernandez, Kevin Quackenbush, and Derek Self; catchers Welington Castillo, Taylor Gushue, and Jakson Reetz; infielders Luis García, Drew Ward, and Jacob Wilson; outfielders Yadiel Hernández and Mac Williamson; infielder/outfielders Emilio Bonifácio and Brandon Snyder; and outfielder/left-handed pitcher J. B. Shuck.

-On March 12, the remainder of spring training was cancelled due to the coronavirus pandemic.
+On March 12, the remainder of spring training was canceled due to the coronavirus pandemic.
 The Nationals had a record of 6–11–2 before this happened.
 When the new schedule was announced for the 2020 season, it included three new exhibition games against the Phillies and Orioles, which count as Spring Training games.

 Regular season

 Opening Day

-The Nationals' season started out in unceremonious fashion: Juan Soto, their starting left fielder and co-recipient of the 2019 Babe Ruth Award, tested positive for COVID-19 and was placed on the injured list hours before first pitch on Opening Day on July 23 versus the New York Yankees.
+The Nationals' season started out with Juan Soto, their starting left fielder and co-recipient of the 2019 Babe Ruth Award, testing positive for COVID-19 and being placed on the injured list hours before first pitch on Opening Day on July 23 versus the New York Yankees.
 Despite testing negative on follow-up rapid testing, Soto was unable to participate in baseball activities due to MLB and District of Columbia health protocols.

-The first game of the season was itself frustrating for the Nationals, who were held to one run—a solo home run from right fielder Adam Eaton—by Yankees ace Gerrit Cole, whom they had beaten twice during the 2019 World Series, before heavy rains forced the game to be called midway through the sixth inning.
-Nationals starter Max Scherzer was shaky and gave up all four of New York's runs in the loss, three of them batted in by Yankees slugger Giancarlo Stanton, a frequent bugbear of the Washington ace.
+In the first game of the season the Nationals were held to one run—a solo home run from right fielder Adam Eaton—by Yankees ace Gerrit Cole, whom they had beaten twice during the 2019 World Series, before heavy rains forced the game to be called midway through the sixth inning.
+Nationals starter Max Scherzer gave up all four of New York's runs in the loss, three of them batted in by Yankees slugger Giancarlo Stanton.